 What Does “Gird Up Your Loins” Mean?

 The key to this verse is in the phrase, “She girds her loins.”
 If you are reading the ESV, it is translated as “she dresses herself with strength,” (which I personally think is an injustice to this verse), but the Hebrew literally says, “she girds her loins.”
-That phrase refers to the act of rolling up ones tunic (the common clothing for men and women at the time) and tucking it under a belt or tying it in a knot (My first illustration shows a woman with her loins girded up).
+That phrase refers to the act of rolling up one’s tunic (the common clothing for men and women at the time) and tucking it under a belt or tying it in a knot.

 A person would do this to get the tunic out of the way and be able to have freedom of movement.
 Men would typically gird up their loins if they were getting ready to engage in battle, travel long distances, partake in strenuous running (as Elisha did in 1 Kings 18:46), or perform hard labor.
 Biblically the phrase is used literally and figuratively.